ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Sets the priority ([nice](https://en.wikipedia.org/wiki/Nice_(Unix))) for threads that execute queries.
 OS scheduler considers this priority when choosing the next thread to run on each available CPU core.

 !!! warning "Warning"
     To use this setting, you need to set the `CAP_SYS_NICE` capability.
-The `clickHouse-server` package set it up when installing.
+The `clickhouse-server` package sets it up during installation.
 Some virtual environments don't allow to set the `CAP_SYS_NICE` capability.
-In this case `clickhouse-server` shows an informational message at the start.
+In this case `clickhouse-server` shows a message about it at the start.

 Possible values: